splunk/observability-workshop/content/dashboards/editing.md

 !!! note
     You can use different charts to visualize your metrics - you choose which chart type fits best for the visualization you want to have.

-    For more info on the different chart types see [Choosing a chart type](https://docs.splunk.com/Observability/data-visualization/charts/chart-types.html#chart-types){: target=_blank}.
+    For more info on the different chart types see [Choosing a chart type](https://docs.splunk.com/Observability/data-visualization/charts/chart-types.html#chart-types).

 Click on the **Line** chart type and you will see the line plot.